a2call/Cisco-Cert-Unofficial-API/README.md

 Cisco-Cert-Unofficial-API
 ===========

 Verify Cisco Certs from within your app.
-This utility will post the Cisco Cert verification code and name inorder to verify a Cisco Cert for that person.
+This utility will post the Cisco Cert verification code and name in order to verify a Cisco Cert for that person.
+CCIE and CCDE validation not included for now, as that uses a different tool and I am working on that as well.

 Dependencies
 ===========
-Node.js

-request

-cheerio

-express

-underscore
+Node.js, request, cheerio, express, underscore

 Usage
 ===========